Leaster History, Family Crest & Coats of Arms

 Early Notables of the Leaster family (pre 1700)

 Notables of this surname at this time include: Sir Peter Leycester (Leicester), 1st Baronet (1614-1678), an English antiquarian and historian, supporter of the Royalist side in the Civil War.
 He was born at Nether Tabley, near Knutsford, Cheshire, England, the eldest son of Peter Leycester (1588-1647) and Elizabeth Mainwaring.
 In 1642 he married Elizabeth Gerard, the third daughter of Gilbert, 2nd Baron Gerard.
 They had three sons and three daughters.
 He died at his home in 1678 and was buried at Great Budworth, Cheshire.

 Migration of the Leaster family to Ireland

-Migration of the Leaster family to the New World and Oceana
+Migration of the Leaster family

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.